The Kashmir Conflict-

 conflict to keep themselves in power.

-even today, except few, do not recognise and realise their faulty policy to
+even today, except for a few, does not recognize and realize their faulty policy to

-correct it and to fulfil the obligations they have had made with UN.
+correct it and fulfill the obligations they have made by the UN.
 To

 withdraw their troops from that territory would enable the world to force India

 to address the question once for all.
-Lingering on with Kashmir conflict would
+Lingering on with the Kashmir conflict would

-not be any beneficial to Pakistan.
-Sixty years, is, too long to realise the
+not be a benefit to Pakistan.
+Sixty years, is, too long to realize the

 faulty and utopian policy that is nothing but driven by territorial greed and

-out-dated imperialists urges of expansionism.
-Stephen Cohen put it correctly:
+outdated imperialist urges of expansionism.
+Stephen Cohen puts it correctly:

 ‘For Pakistani leaders, both civil and military, Kashmir was a useful rallying